Amber Heard And Billionaire Elon Musk Dating Rumors Resurface, A Sting To Depp?

 Since Amber Heard and Johnny Depp finally reached an agreement and finalized their high-profile and dramatic divorce in January, the former couple have respectively been keeping relatively low profile.
 However, Depp has managed to find himself the subject of rumors focused on his alleged financial difficulties, which perhaps suggests why towards the point of his divorce proceedings from Heard wrapping, he was a little reluctant to pay the entire $7 million he was court-ordered to fork over to the Magic Mike actress.

-Although there were recent rumors that Depp has been working to win the affection of co-star from the remake of Murder on the Orient Express, Daisy Ridley, such claims have been stamped out as false.
+Although there were recent rumors that Depp has been working to win the affection of his co-star from the remake of Murder on the Orient Express, Daisy Ridley, such claims have been stamped out as false.
 It seems, however, that Heard has become the subject of new romance rumors since she once again stepped out with Elon Musk this week for an event.

 People shares about the latest sighting of the two, who have been spotted together on numerous occasions over the past few months.